 Palm Desert's population grew at a below-average rate when compared to Riverside County and is expected to be outpaced by the region over the next 15 to 25 years.
 The City has an unusually low housing density, indicative of the region's population that migrates seasonally with the weather.
 While the City added 1,604 housing units between 2010 and 2020, this represents a 0.42 percent annual increase.
-The City also made progress but is not expected to permit sufficient very low-, low-, and moderate income housing units during the 5th Cycle to meet its RHNA allocation.
+The City also made progress but is not expected to permit sufficient very low-, low-, and moderate-income housing units during the 5th Cycle to meet its RHNA allocation.

-424 Source: California State Auditor, Financial Data for Fiscal Year 2019-20
+&lt;sup>422 Source: California State Auditor, Financial Data for Fiscal Year 2019-20

-The City's SOI contains two (2) DUCs.
-The City does not extend services to either of the DUCs.
+The City's SOI contains one (1) DUC.
+The City does not extend services to the DUC.